axch/game-search/README.md

   - Part of the endgame for Talisman in `GameSearch.Games.Talisman`
 - Overall driver for running tournaments, playing vs human, or studying win probabilities in `app/Main.hs`
+- Specific study of the Talisman endgame in `app/TalismanProbs.hs`

 Status: The UCT player has been tested on m,n,k games (a generalization of tic-tac-toe), and seems to behave generally as expected.
 I get the